cfoust/cy/docs/src/layouts/nodes.md

 ### Dynamic

-Functions passed to dynamic properties are invoked with a single argument, the current value of `:node` of the active tab of this `:tabs` node.
+All dynamic properties are invoked with the same arguments:

+1. The current value of `:node` of the active tab of this `:tabs` node.

 ## Bar